 - You should also mention any serious reactions you have had to other similar medications.

 - If you are taking other prescription drugs or supplements, you should check with your doctor or pharmacist before taking Norpramin.
-Norpramin may interact with other medications or supplements, including MAO inhibitors, antihistamines, antidepressants, antacids, sleeping pills, antipsychotics, high blood pressure medications, and more.
+This drug may interact with other medications or supplements, including MAOIs, antihistamines, antidepressants, antacids, sleeping pills, antipsychotics, high blood pressure medications, and more.

 - If you are pregnant or become pregnant while taking Norpramin, you should talk to your doctor about alternative treatments for depression.
 If taken during pregnancy or while breastfeeding Norpramin can cause problems in newborns.